StanfordSpezi/Spezi/Sources/Spezi/Spezi.docc/Initial Setup.md

 A ``Configuration`` defines the ``Standard`` and ``Component``s that are used in a Spezi project.

 Ensure that your standard conforms to all protocols enforced by the ``Component``s.
-If your ``Component``s require protocol conformances you must add them to your custom type conforming to ``Standard`` and passed to the initializer or extend a prebuild standard.
+If your ``Component``s require protocol conformances you must add them to your custom type conforming to ``Standard`` and passed to the initializer or extend a prebuilt standard.

 Use ``Configuration/init(_:)`` to use default empty standard instance only conforming to ``Standard`` if you do not use any ``Component`` requiring custom protocol conformances.